 The Midori travel journey is a beautifully simple piece of leather with an elastic cord that holds a journal.
 When you’re done with one book, you can just swap it out and the leather will only age with time.
 The scratches and patina on mine is in itself a string that connects all my travels together.
 I cannot express how much I love this thing.
 I swap out the book (it comes in lined, grid, and blanks) and use it to take notes, make lists or anything else that comes to mind both when I’m at home and on the road.
-It also comes in a smaller size and has some nice add-ons like a plastic pouch that allows me to keep some loose items safe in the journal.
-Seriously, I f*cking love this thing.
+It also comes in a smaller size (that I now also own) and has some nice add-ons like a plastic pouch that allows me to keep some loose items safe in the journal.
+Seriously, I fucking love this thing.

 2. Cable Lock.
 Essential.
 I have like 5 of these guys and always take a few with me when I travel.
 It’s the cable part of the lock that’s useful.
 It fits through most locker holes and bags and since its TSA compliant, you can lock up your bags when you check it in.
 There’s not much else I can wax on about how useful a lock is, but I’ll say one that is one I’ve had for at least 7 years now and I haven’t switched to a different one yet.
 I use it everyday at the gym when I’m home as well.
 I also keep a short braided cable that pairs perfect with these locks when I need to secure my bag or luggage down to something to keep the opportunistic thieves from just walking away with my bag while I’m sleeping on a train or something.

 This means, it can capture high quality photos with a lot of detail.
 It also has a 24-70mm f/1.8-2.8 lens that covers the most frequently used range of most photographers, meaning its wide enough for landscapes and can zoom in for some decent portraits.
 The f/1.8-2.8 aperture means it can capture more light and along with some decent low-noise ISO settings, I’m able to take clear pictures even at night.
 For videographers, it shoots up to up to 4K quality and has some fast frame rates for high speed capture/slow motion.
 With my Nauticam underwater housing, I can take some great shots underwater in a package that is so much smaller than any of my DSLR/Mirrorless options.
 Is this the only camera I travel with?
-No. I also take along a bigger Sony A7II that allows me to interchange lenses.
+No. I also take along a bigger Sony A7III that allows me to interchange lenses.
 But I found that for a lot of shots, I was perfectly happy with the output from this camera.
 Likewise, for a lot of my video shots, the built in stabilization on this allowed me to do a lot of quick hand held shots that I otherwise I wouldn’t feel comfortable shooting with a bigger camera.
 I’m talking hanging out of a rickshaw rushing through some insane India traffic.
-What this means is that for 90-90% of the travelers out there, this would be more camera than you would need and you could probably just leave that bigger DSLR at home.
+What this means is that for 90-95% of the travelers out there, this would be more camera than you would need and you could probably just leave that bigger DSLR at home.
 If you are still using your Nikon or Canon D-whatever that you bought at Best Buy with the lens that came with the camera, you are the perfect candidate for this.
 If you are happy with the photos from your iPhone or Galaxy, then maybe you don’t need this, but if you want something high quality in a package that is small and portable, look no further.
 Oh, and it even has a selfie mode.